 Fault Tolerance

-In addition, a database cluster provides fault tolerance.
-If one server fails, the other servers in the cluster can continue to operate.
-This helps to ensure that the system is still available even if one server goes down.
+Additionally, a database cluster offers fault tolerance.
+If one server fails, others in the cluster continue to operate, ensuring the system remains available.

 Improved Performance

-A database cluster can also improve performance.
-By distributing the data across multiple servers, it can help to improve overall performance.
-Additionally, by using load balancing, it can help to ensure that all servers are utilized and that no one server is overloaded.
+A database cluster can boost performance.
+By spreading data over multiple servers, it optimizes overall efficiency.
+Using load balancing makes sure all servers are active and no single server gets overloaded.